smartcontractkit/chainlink/tools/gomod-local-update/README.md

 Updates any module that is `replace`'d with a local path to have its required module version in `go.mod` to match the latest git SHA from a remote branch.

+Is meant to run within each directory where a `go.mod` file is present.

 ## Configuration

 Command Line Flags: